Ultimate Eco Car Challenge

 “Plug-in hybrid” technology brings further potential for substantial CO2 emissions reductions from vehicles.
 It has a higher battery capacity and is thus more fuel-efficient than the current hybrid, assisted by the power of engine.
 For a short-distance drive, it could be run with electricity charged during the night.
 Depending on how electricity is generated, the vehicle could run with much lower CO2 emissions.
 In order to commercialize the plug-in hybrid, there is again a need for a breakthrough in battery technology.
 It is necessary to develop a smaller-sized battery with higher capacity.
 Plug-in hybrids could contribute to reducing substantial amounts of CO2 emissions from vehicles, as well as fossil fuel use, by charging from cleaner electricity sources in the future.

-Challenges of increasing power performance
+Challenges of increasing power performance in Ultimate Eco Car Challenge

 In order to improve the driving performance, its power train was completely redesigned.
 To increase motor output, a high-voltage power-control was adopted.
 Although this technology was used in industrial machines and trains, the idea of incorporating it into an automobile did not easily occur at first.
 First of all, the system itself would take up a substantial amount of space and secondly, there was no prior example of applying this method to a motor that switches between output and power generation at such a dizzy pace.